JackSzwergold/Writing/memories/Sipping Long Island Iced Tea in Front of a Brick Wall.md

-## Sipping Long Island Iced Tea in Front of a Brick Wall: Awkward Comedy Cellar Date in 1989
+## Sipping Long Island Iced Tea in Front of a Brick Wall
+### Awkward Comedy Cellar Date in 1989

 By Jack Szwergold